-Hyperesthesia can be known as a rare sensitivity disorder in which the affected person has a greater sensation of all the senses.
+Hyperesthesia is a rare sensitivity disorder in which the affected person has a more excellent sensation of all the senses.

-Sensitivity can occur in vision, smell, hearing and touch.
-Hyperesthesia includes a comprehensive sensitivity disorder that includes tactile sensitivity, auditory sensitivity, visual sensitivity, and sensitivity to smell.
+Sensitivity can occur in vision, smell, hearing, and touch.
+Hyperesthesia includes a comprehensive sensitivity disorder that provides tactile sensitivity, auditory sensitivity, visual sensitivity, and sensitivity to smell.

-The hyperesthesia is resolved in a few hours and the patient is recommended to rest completely in a quiet place.
+The Hyperesthesia is resolved in a few hours, and the patient is recommended to rest entirely in a quiet place.

 The nerves involved are stimulated to a large extent causing hypersensitivity.
-Stimulation occurs in the brain and spinal cord in the region of the cortex and spinal cord.
+Stimulation occurs in the brain and spinal cord in the cortex and spinal cord region.

 Anticonvulsant medications and anti-anxiety medications can help overcome symptoms.

-- A cause can not be attributed to hyperesthesia.
-Sometimes, the external stimulus may be the original cause and at other times it may not be.
+- A cause can not be attributed to Hyperesthesia.
+Sometimes, the external stimulus may be the original cause, and it may not be at other times.

 - Drinking too much alcohol or coffee can cause an overstimulation of the nervous system.

-- Some experts believe that this phenomenon occurs as a result of overstimulation of the brain region and the cortex of the spinal cord.
+- Some experts believe that this phenomenon occurs due to overstimulation of the brain region and the cortex of the spinal cord.

 - The stimulation of the brain can cause a greater sensitivity during a short period.

-- Tactile sensitivity is related to skin rashes or herpes zoster, which is a viral infection.
-For some people, an increase in the level of sugar in the blood can cause peripheral neuropathy and damage the nerves.
+- Tactile sensitivity is related to skin rashes or herpes zoster, a viral infection.
+For some people, an increase in sugar in the blood can cause peripheral neuropathy and damage the nerves.

-- Nerves are partially or completely altered in patients with radiculopathy that causes sensory stimulation.
+- Nerves are wholly or partially altered in patients with radiculopathy that causes sensory stimulation.

 - Children with autism can develop tactile sensitivity in due time.

 - Signs and symptoms vary from one person to another.
-In the same way, some people respond in a particular way to the specific stimulus in an increase of the arousal of the senses.
+In the same way, some people respond in a particular way to a specific stimulus to increase the arousal of the senses.

 - It can cause severe pain when the nerves are activated in tactile sensitivity.
-You hear loud noises that leave a big impact on the brain when in reality there is no such noise.
+You hear loud noises that significantly impact the brain when there is no such noise in reality.

 - People with sensitivity to smell can smell and report the type of smell in the absence of such a stimulus.

-- For some people, it can affect the nervous system and cause seizures and inflammation of the nerves.
+- It can affect the nervous system and cause seizures and inflammation of the nerves for some people.

 I would also ask if you are drinking alcohol regularly and in what volume.
 Hemoculture should be done to evaluate blood sugar levels and vitamins.